 Why Hunter Education?

-The first mandated hunter education program began in New York in 1949 to reduce hunting incidents.
-As hunter education programs spread across the country, safety coordinators formed what is now the International Hunter Education Association to create a core curriculum, which is the basis for this course.
+- The first mandated hunter education program began in New York in 1949 to reduce hunting incidents.
+As hunter education programs spread across the country, safety coordinators formed what is now the International Hunter Education Association to create a core curriculum for hunting courses.

 - In 2014, IHEA-USA adopted a set of education standards for basic hunter education courses.
 These standards are the basis for this course, which not only gives beginners a good foundation but also provides a refresher for veteran hunters.

 - Hunter education programs have always taught young hunters the practice of firearm and hunting safety.
 Today, hunter education programs are important because they:

 - Decrease hunting-related shooting incidents and other hunting injuries and...

 - Promote responsible hunter behavior, including compliance with hunting laws and regulations.